rfavors/Geek-Mail-Pro/replit.md

-# Mail-Geek - Email Marketing SaaS Platform
+# Geek Mail Pro - Email Marketing SaaS Platform

 ## Overview

-Mail-Geek is a modern, full-featured email marketing SaaS platform built as a self-hosted alternative to services like Mailchimp.
+Geek Mail Pro is a modern, full-featured email marketing SaaS platform built as a self-hosted alternative to services like Mailchimp.
 The application provides comprehensive email campaign management, contact list management, domain configuration, and analytics capabilities.
 It's designed to be a complete solution for businesses looking to manage their email marketing operations.

 ## System Architecture